Helmand Province: Administrative changes

-Thanks in part to the irrigation projects, the Pusht-e Rud area had become more important, and the government recognized this by splitting it off from Farah Province to create a new Gereshk Province in 1960.
-Gereshk was made the capital to reflect the historical importance of the Barakzai, which had been diluted by the influx of outside settlers in the province.
-The US, however, cared more that the HVA headquarters was in Lashkar Gah, and they successfully lobbied the Afghan government to relocate the provincial capital there.
-This happened in 1964, and the province was renamed "Helmand Province".
+Thanks in part to the irrigation projects, the Pusht-e Rud area had become more important to the government.
+Between 1957 and 1960, the province of Girishk was carved out of the western parts of the province of Kandahar.
+The new provincial capital was named after the city of Girishk, reflecting the historical role of the Barakzai, whose local dominance had been diluted by the influx of outside settlers.
+The choice was short-lived, however, since the United States, whose HVA headquarters was based in Lashkar Gah, successfully pressured the Afghan government to relocate the capital there.
+By 1964, the provincial capital had shifted to Lashkar Gah, and the province was renamed Helmand.

 For the first time since 1826, the Helmandi Barakzai were no longer dominant in the region.
-To compensate for this, the government completelty redrew the district boundaries in Helmand.
-The four traditional districts were abolished and replaced new districts.
-These new districts, greater in number than the traditional ones, were each assigned an "order", which determined how much resources would be allocated to each district.
-Additionally, since the 1964 constitution introduced voting, the new districts were drawn in a way allowing the government to maintain influence and control.
+The government responded with a sweeping reorganisation of the province's district boundaries, abolishing the four traditional districts and replacing them with a larger number of new ones, each assigned an "order" that determined resource allocation.
+The reorganisation served two overlapping purposes: to compensate the Barakzai for their loss of the provincial capital, and to position the government favourably ahead of the elections introduced by the 1964 constitution.

-The former Barakzai-dominated district of Pusht-e Rud proper, or Gereshk, was split into Nahr-e Seraj (the only 1st order district in the province), Nawa (4th order), and Lashkar Gah (which, as the capital, had its own resourcing protocol).
-Lashkar Gah district was gerrymandered to give the Barakzai a majority over the mixed tribes in the urban area: a slice of Barakzai-dominated Babaji was included, and the boundary with Nad-e Ali district was drawn on the border of Barakzai territory in Bolan.
-This way, the Barakzai central government was able to retain control of even the new capital of Helmand.
+The two goals were most visible in the treatment of the former Barakzai heartland.
+The old district of Pusht-e Rud, or Girishk, was divided into Nahr-e Seraj, elevated to the only 1st-order district in the province, alongside Nawa (4th order) and the new capital district of Lashkar Gah.
+The capital district itself was gerrymandered to give the Barakzai a majority: Barakzai-dominated Babaji was folded in, and the boundary with Nad Ali was drawn along the edge of Barakzai territory in Bolan.
+Through these adjustments, the Barakzai retained effective control over the new provincial capital even as they lost its symbolic status.

-Meanwhile, the Alizai district of Zamindawar was split into Musa Qala (2nd order), Baghran (4th order), and Kajaki (sub-district status).
-Now Zad, with its mixed Noorzai and Ishaqzai population, was split into Now Zad (2nd order) and Washir (sub-district status).
-Garmsir district was the only one of the traditional districts to remain intact; it was given 3rd-order status.
-The 37 different tribes and ethnicities who had immigrated to Nad-e Ali and Marjah were lumped into a single 3rd-order district.
-Finally, the sub-district of Sangin was created to separate the Alikozai tribe, closely related to the Barakzai, from the Alizai.
+Elsewhere, the reorganisation followed a more straightforward logic.
+The Alizai district of Zamindawar was broken into Musa Qala (2nd order), Baghran (4th order), and Kajaki (sub-district).
+Nawzad, with its mixed Noorzai and Ishaqzai population, was divided into Nawzad (2nd order) and Washir (sub-district).
+Garmsir district was the only traditional district left intact, receiving 3rd-order status.
+The diverse settler population of Nad Ali and Marjah, drawn from 37 different tribes and ethnicities, was consolidated into a single 3rd-order district.
+The one exception to the pattern was Sangin, created as a sub-district specifically to separate the Alikozai, who are closely related to the Barakzai, from the Alizai.